rails/rails/guides/source/active_record_callbacks.md

   throw(:abort) if limit_reached?
 end
 ```

+Similarly, if a `before_remove` callback throws `:abort`, the object
+does not get removed from the collection.

 NOTE: These callbacks are called only when the associated objects are added or
 removed through the association collection.